What to Wear in Nice, France in Spring

 As an Amazon Associate I earn from qualifying purchases.

-On my first day strolling around Old Town, I wore:
+For my first day wandering through the pastel streets of Old Town, I wore:

 Young woman in a colorful dress smiling on a rooftop overlooking the azure coastline of France demonstrating what to wear in Nice in spring.

-• Not pictured are my go-to leather strappy shoes: a tan and champagne pair of Reef Sandals Cushion Bounce Vista Womens ($55).
-After purchasing these years ago in Hawaii, they’ve become my tried and true coastal shoe.
-The high-energy rebound footbed and anatomical arch support keep my feet comfortable throughout full days of sightseeing, while the waterproof materials let me transition from city to sand in a snap!
+• After purchasing these in Hawaii, they’ve become my tried and true coastal shoe.
+The high-energy rebound footbed and anatomical arch support keep me comfortable throughout full days of sightseeing, while the waterproof material transitions from city to sand in a snap!

-• My final accessory was a nude Small Woven Crossbody bag ($120) from Ligne Blanche made of a lightweight neoprene material.
-This textile mimics the aesthetic of a woven straw tote while having the added benefit of a bit more durability for versatile use on the beach or strolling along the promenade.
+• My final accessory made of a lightweight neoprene material.
+This textile mimics the aesthetic of a woven straw tote with added durability for versatile use on the beach and city streets.

 Stylish woman in a crochet skirt and denim jacket sitting on a bench by the sea in Nice, France showcasing what to wear during springtime in Nice.

-• I accessorized with sky blue Wavey Palms Oasis aviator sunglasses ($35) for an added cerulean dash of French Riviera chic.
+• An added cerulean dash of French Riviera chic.

-• Briefly pictured are my Free People Gola Daytona Quadrant Sneakers ($95) in the Orange Spice x Gold x Ink colorway.
-These kicks mimic the sporty style of trendy Adidas Sambas but are distinct enough that they’ll outlast the current fad—meaning I can carry them from one season to the next without looking outdated!
+• These kicks mimic the sporty style of Adidas Sambas but are distinct enough that they’ll outlast the ad—meaning I can wear them from one season to the next without looking dated.

 ABOUT ME